KV12

 Located in the Valley of the Kings, Tomb KV12 is an unusual tomb, used originally in the Eighteenth Dynasty of Ancient Egypt, and then again in the Nineteenth and Twentieth Dynasties.
-It was probably used for multiple burials of royal family members, rather like KV5.
+It was probably used for multiple burials of royal family members, similarly to KV5.

 The builders of KV9 broke unintentionally into KV12 whilst excavating that tomb.
-During the modern excavation of KV9, rumors of the second tomb had circulated throughout the camp, however, leading scientists dismissed the idea and continued on.
-The tomb diggers broke through the ground into the tomb only to find the remains of multiple family members in the KV12.
-Researchers are still working on identifying the family members and collecting the other artifacts in the tomb.
+James Burton, who visited the tomb in the 1820s or 1830s, recorded the presence of mummified remains.